JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/11-Configure Network Security Groups (NSGs) and Application Security Groups (ASGs).md

 ## Network security group

 * A network security group is the main way of restricting unnecessary traffic, by filtering network traffic to and from Azure resources (Filtering can also be done on the [Virtual Network](10-Secure%20the%20connectivity%20of%20virtual%20networks%20(VPN%20authentication,%20Express%20Route%20encryption).md) level)
+* A network security group is always associated with a subnet or a network interface
 * A network security group contains security rules, describing allowed and denied communication to and from network interfaces and subnets.
 * Security rules have the following properties:
    * Priority - between 100 and 4096